alexfuoc/MSCS621-concordance/README.md

 ## Adding Fontend with Docker Compose

 Contains a docker-compose file, orechstrating a ReactJS frontend container and Python uWSGI backend container.
 It is served off of http://localhost.
-Note\*\* missing .env files in both frontend and backup folders
+Note\*\* missing .env files in both frontend and backup folders.

 To build and run both of the Docker containers, please execute the following from the root directory: